UPPMAX/R-python-julia-matlab-HPC/docs/R/isolatedR.rst

 R is not very well known for virtual environments like Python and Julia.
 However:

->The ``renv`` package is a new effort to bring project-local R dependency management to your projects.
-The goal is for renv to be a robust, stable replacement for the Packrat package, with fewer surprises and better default behaviors.
+> The ``renv`` package is a new effort to bring project-local R dependency
+> management to your projects.
+The goal is for renv to be a robust, stable
+> replacement for the Packrat package, with fewer surprises and better default
+> behaviors.

 .. questions::

-   - How to work with isolated environments at HPC2N and UPPMAX?
+   - How to work with isolated R environments at HPC2N and UPPMAX?

 .. objectives::

-   - Give a general 'theoretical* introduction to isolated environments .
+   - Give a general an introduction to isolated environments in R.

 General procedures
 ------------------